Austin Kleon – Roube Como Um Artista

 that came before me, and build a kind of family tree,

-que vieram antes de mim e construir uma espécie de árvore genealógica,
+que vieram antes de mim, e construir uma espécie de árvore genealógica,

 a creative lineage that I could draw from.